Bde-meij/Codam_fract-ol/README.md

 # fract-ol
-My really epic fract-ol; It can display mandelbrot and Julias and zoom to mouse position.
-Used minimal c libraries and MLX (codam library) for the graphics
+My really epic fract-ol\n
+It displays mandelbrot and Julias, and can zoom to mouse position.\n Used minimal c libraries and MLX42 (codam library built on openGL) for the graphics

 to run the program, you first need to have glfw installed

+then\n
-run "make" in the root directory run the program with "./fractol" and an option ("./fractol mandelbrot" for example) without input the "./fractol" will display tips and options
+run "make" in the root directory\n run the program with "./fractol" and an option ("./fractol mandelbrot" for example)\n without input the "./fractol" will display tips and options\n

 ![image](https://github.com/user-attachments/assets/dcbfedc4-2ddc-4699-a260-d52a6195fe30)